The Shuffle

 China produces roughly 30% of the world’s manufactured goods, refines around 70–80% of global rare-earth elements, and holds leading positions in solar panel production, 5G infrastructure, and electric vehicles and this dominance makes much of the global economy, including major powers, deeply dependent on Chinese manufacturing and supply chains.

-Yet structural weaknesses persists within China and growth has slowed to around 5% and i remember reading about the youth unemployment data, which was climbing before the data releases were suspended, all this together with the working-age population which has been shrinking since 2015.
+Yet structural weaknesses persists within China and growth has slowed to around 5% and the youth unemployment data, which was climbing before the data releases were suspended, all this together with the working-age population which has been shrinking since 2015.

 China has also made significant progress in transitioning toward renewable energy as part of its strategy to navigate the Malacca dilemma.
 Unfortunately, while the Straits of Lombok and Sunda offer potential alternatives to the Strait of Malacca, they are either impractical or unprofitable for now.